WeMo, one of Taiwan’s biggest scooter-sharing platforms, gears up for international expansion – TechCrunch

-Scooters, a common sight on the streets of Taiwan, give commuters an alternative to cars in the country’s densely-populated cities.
+Scooters, a common sight on the streets of Taiwan, give commuters an alternative to cars in the country’s densely populated cities.
 But they also contribute to pollution and jam-packed parking spaces.
-Over the past few year, several companies haven taken on the challenge of creating more environmentally-friendly alternatives to traditional gas scooters.
+Over the past few years, several companies haven taken on the challenge of creating more environmentally friendly alternatives to traditional gas scooters.
 Gogoro is probably best-known internationally for its electric SmartScooters, which are now the category’s top-sellers in Taiwan.
 While less known outside of the country, however, scooter-sharing startup WeMo has grown steadily since launching in 2016.
 It now has a fleet of more than 7,000 scooters in three of Taiwan’s biggest cities and says users take about one million rides per month.

-WeMo recently announced it has raised a multi-million Series A led by AppWorks, making it the Taiwanese venture capital firm’s first smart mobility investment.
+WeMo recently announced it has raised a multi-million-dollar Series A led by AppWorks, making it the Taiwanese venture capital firm’s first smart mobility investment.
 The funding is being used to expand beyond Taipei City, New Taipei City and Kaohsiung, WeMo’s current markets, with plans to go international, too, launching first in Southeast Asian countries.

 In Taiwan, WeMo competes with iRent, a car and scooter rental service, as well as GoShare, the mobility-sharing platform Gogoro launched a year ago.

-WeMo co-founder and chief executive officer Jeffrey Wu told TechCrunch that his company differentiates because from the beginning, it has focused on creating smart tech specifically for sharing scooters.
+WeMo co-founder and chief executive officer Jeffrey Wu told TechCrunch that his company differentiates because, from the beginning, it has focused on creating smart tech specifically for sharing scooters.

 Instead of developing their own electric vehicles, like Gogoro, WeMo partnered with Kymco, one of Taiwan’s largest scooters brands.
 Each scooter is equipped with an internet-connected black box that was developed in-house by WeMo.